tsgates/arch-wiki-markdown/wiki/ASUS_U31SD.md

 Nvidia GPU (Optimus)
 --------------------

-Note:Your best bet for this part is to install 'yaourt' from the AUR to ease in installing the following packages
+Tip:Your best bet for this part is to install yaourt from the AUR to ease in installing the following packages

-Read the Bumblebee/optimus page.
-I will only outline a few things...

-You need to install the packages (and all of their dependencies) :
+You need to install the packages bumblebee and bbswitch.

--   bumblebee
--   nvidia-bumblebee
--   nvidia-utils-bumblebee
--   bbswitch

 In short, Bumblebee allows you to use the switchable GPU and use it only when you want to via the 'optirun' application.

-Be sure to add 'bumblebeed' to your DAEMONS array in rc.conf.
+Be sure enable bumblebeed Systemd service to start Bumblebee at boot.

 Once you reboot, you should start seeing huge power saving.